Muftiqur1111/IPA-Conversion/README.md

 ![IPATable](IPATable.jpg)

 # Objective
-The phonetic algorithm plays an essential role in many applications- Text-to-speech systems, spelling correction, search recommendations etc. The primary application of natural text-to-IPA conversion is in text-to-speech systems.
-Text-to-speech systems often rely on IPA conversion to ensure the correct pronunciation of words.
+The phonetic algorithm plays an essential role in many applications- Text-to-speech systems, spelling correction, search recommendations, etc. The primary application of natural text-to-IPA conversion is in text-to-speech conversion.
+Text-to-speech conversions often rely on IPA conversion to ensure the correct pronunciation of words.
 By converting natural text or audio into IPA, text-to-speech systems can generate more consistent output that closely matches the intended pronunciation of words.
 Algorithms were primarily developed for English phonetics, and they perform well for their intended purposes.
-The above algorithms do not support Bengali Language and show poor performance for Bengali phonetic representation in the English language.
+The algorithms mentioned above do not support Bengali Language and show poor performance for Bengali phonetic representation in the English language.

 ## Evaluation Method
 Word error rate (WER) is a common metric of the performance of a speech recognition or machine translation system.